Health &

 Community Pillars

 A pilot initiative developed by RABI who approached DHFP to run a trial on Dartmoor, targeting upland areas specifically.
-This aims to identify community needs and any gaps in available support helping to develop individuals to support and signpost those in need to suitable services.
+This aimed to identify community needs and any gaps in available support helping to develop individuals to support and signpost those in need to suitable services.
 It is a concept originally developed by the armed services and forms one of many new initiatives being developed by RABI in partnership with farm support networks across England.
-On Dartmoor we are supporting a women’s group with a focus on young mothers and farming wives.
-If you would like to participate, please contact us.
+On Dartmoor this contributed to supporting a women’s group with a focus on young mothers and farming wives.

 All of these providers can help you understand or deal with any problems and speak in confidence.
 The key messages are to come forward and ask for help if you need it, don’t increase your worries by letting things build up and get on top of you.